datahubio/datarich-demo/tutorial.md

 # Tutorial: Publishing DataRich Documents on DataHub (or Flowershow Cloud ❓❓❓)

 Hi, welcome to DataHub.
-In this tutorial, we are going to cover the basics of creating and publishing a DataRich document.
+In this tutorial, we are going to cover the basics of creating and publishing DataRich documents.

 ## Steps